 fundraiser

 Dorothy Molter was the last of a special type of person, and the last non-indigenous resident of the Boundary Waters Canoe Area Wilderness.
-A self-reliant and resilient woman ahead of her time, she believed in herself and in her abilities to live on her own, often in the harshest conditions, and overcome great challenges.
-Living in harmony with the environment, she respected the plants and animals with which she shared her world.
+A self-reliant and resilient woman ahead of her time, she believed in herself and in her abilities to live on her own, often in the harshest conditions and against prevailing social norms, and overcame great challenges.
+Living in harmony with the environment, she respected the people, plants and animals with which she shared her world.

 Organization name